maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

     // 46.971 - 4.909
     42.062em

-> Modular scales are a tool, they’re not magic.
-They’re not going to work for every measurement, and that’s okay.
-Math is no substitute for an experienced designer’s eye, but it can provide both hints and constraints for decision making.
-Consider the scale’s numbers educated suggestions.
-Round them if you like (22.162 becomes 22).
-Combine them (3.56 + 16 = 19.56).
-Or as we saw me do here, break from the scale entirely.

-\- [More Meaningful Typography][Meaningful Typography] by Tim Brown
+Finally, translate these to the Minimum and maximum number of columns in our Susy grid.
+Keep in mind that a single column measures `4.236em` with a `1em` right margin on all columns except the last column.
+So in effect each call them you define is `5.236em` wide.
+Doing some simple math we figure out our column ranges:

+28 / 5.236 = 5.348
+42 / 5.236 = 8.021

+Ther optimal number of columns for text in our design should never be less than 5 columns or more than 8 columns.

-**Step 5**: Apply to your design.
+**Step 4**: Apply to your design.

 Moving forward in my design I now have constraints I can keep an eye on when sizing columns in my layout.
-To ensure that I don't forget these constraint I had the following to my [_define.sass][] file:
+To ensure that I don't forget these constraint I add the following commented out note to [_define.sass][]:

     // line widths...

     // Minimum
     // 28em
     // 29.03-1 = 28.03em
+    // 5 columns
+    // 28 / 5.236 = 5.348

     // Maximum
     // 42em
     // 46.971 - 4.909 = 42.062em
+    // 8 columns
+    // 42 / 5.236 = 8.021

 ### Line Heigt (Leading)